Many private investors don’t understand how to read a balance sheet.

 - Does the company have enough cash to conduct its normal operations?

-- Check how much of the company’s assets are current and also tangible
+- How much of the company’s assets are current and tangible?

-- Look for debt and how much this is – as a general rule of thumb I believe any company that has twice as much debt as their revenue should be considered with caution
+- Does the company have debt?
+If so, how much?
+(As a general rule of thumb I believe any company that has twice as much debt as their revenue should be considered with caution)